bdwilson/hubitat/OwnTracks-Presence/README.md

 	- [A Virtual Presence OwnTracks Device](https://raw.githubusercontent.com/bdwilson/hubitat/master/OwnTracks-Presence/virtual-mobile-presence-owntracks.groovy)
 	- [My Hubitat app](https://raw.githubusercontent.com/bdwilson/hubitat/master/OwnTracks-Presence/owntracks-presence-app.groovy) assigned to your Virtual Presence Device(s) above

+___NOTE: It's not my intention to duplicate what the OwnTracks MQTT server does with friend tracking, so if you have a requirement to use this, then you may need to look at other apps that can do different webhook URL's per region like [Geofency](https://github.com/bdwilson/hubitat/tree/master/Geofency-Presence) or use two apps to perform different tasks in your automations.___

 Installation
 --------------------
 1. Install via [HPM](https://community.hubitat.com/t/beta-hubitat-package-manager/38016)